thebrettd/schedulingAPI/README.md

 Usage
 =====

-UI can be used to create vendors and activities
+UI can be used to create vendors and activities.
+Convenience methods exist so vendors/activities can be easily created through the API as well.

 API must be used to add availability, create bookings and execute queries